D1se0/directorybrute/README.md

 ## Usage

-To run Directorybrute, use the following command from the command line:
+To run `Directorybrute`, use the following command from the command line:

 ```bash
 python directorybrute.py [-u URL] [-w WORDLIST] [-t THREADS]